rune/rune/README.md

 Take a look at our [example game](https://github.com/rune/rune-games-sdk/blob/staging/examples/bunny-twirl/index.js) for inspiration or dive into the [source code](https://github.com/rune/rune-games-sdk/blob/staging/src/index.ts).

-### Challenge Number (optional)
+## Challenge Number (optional)

 Rune provides a challenge number through `Rune.getChallengeNumber()` that will increment every day starting from value 1.
-It's optional to use the challenge number, but we strongly encourage you to use it for your game as it has multiple benefits:
+It's optional to use the challenge number, but we strongly encourage using it to keep your game entertaining and make everyone compete under the same conditions.
-- Changes your game content every day so to ensure your game is always fresh and entertaining
-- Makes everyone compete under the same conditions to ensure fairness and increase competition

 Here's two common ways you could use the challenge number: